 There are differences in the rules that apply, depending on whether you are looking for temporary or permanent work.

 Responsibilities of agencies

-If you are an agency worker using an agency, your agency must give you written terms of employment before looking for work for you.
-This should include:
+If you are an agency worker using an agency to find you temporary work, your agency must give you written terms before looking for work for you.
+These must include:

 - whether you are employed under a contract for services or a contract of employment

 - your notice period

 - pay you for work you have done, even if the agency hasn’t been paid by the hiring company

 - be accurate when placing advertisements

 If a new job is offered to you, your agency must also give you the full written details of the new job within three days.
 This must include:

 - start date